opencitations/virtuoso_utilities/README.md

 ## Installation

-This package can be installed in two ways: globally using `pipx` for easy command-line access, or locally using Poetry for development.
+This package can be installed in two ways: globally using `pipx` for easy command-line access, or locally using uv for development.

 ### Global Installation with pipx (Recommended for end users)